Open-Systems-Pharmacology/Suite/Pull_Request_and_Code_Review_Standards.md

 -   Once the PR is marked as "Ready for Review", contributors should remember to remove `WIP` from the PR title.

--   Before marking the PR as "Ready for Review", contributors should also try their best to make sure that they are following the organization's [coding standards](https://github.com/Open-Systems-Pharmacology/Suite/blob/develop/CODING_STANDARDS.md) and to make sure that CI/CD pipelines are executing successfully.
+-   Before marking the PR as "Ready for Review", contributors should also make sure that they are following the organization's [coding standards](https://github.com/Open-Systems-Pharmacology/Suite/blob/develop/CODING_STANDARDS.md) and to make sure that CI/CD pipelines are executing successfully.
 If this is not possible for some reason (e.g. because the code in *other repositories* must be changed) - the contributor should create new issue(s) for those required code changes, link them in the PR, and shortly explain why the change in the PR itself is not possible.

 -   Ideally, there should be a one-to-one mapping of issues to PR, although if a number of issues are related to the same underlying functionality, it is completely acceptable to address multiple issues in a single PR.

--   If it's a PR that targets multiple issues or adds significant new functionality, there might be multiple rounds of code reviews and multiple tasks to be completed.
+-   If it's a PR that adds significant new functionality, there might be multiple tasks to be completed.
 In such cases, try to prepare a checklist in the PR description and keep it updated so that the reviewers and contributors always have an up-to-date view of the status of the PR.

 -   Reviewers should do their due diligence to understand the underlying issue, instead of asking contributors to reiterate the details that have already been outlined in GitHub Issues/Discussions.

--   Reviewers should refrain from rubber-stamping reviews.
-If they feel unqualified or do not have time to review, they should urge contributors to request review from other collaborators instead of rubber-stamping an approval.

 -   Without the express permission or request of the contributor, the reviewers/collaborators should **not** directly push in the PR.
+An exception can be made when the contributor is non-responsive.

--   If reviewers/contributors missed the issue that motivated the PR and would like to discuss it further when they see the PR, the discussion should take place in the original *issue* and not in the *PR* to minimize cognitive overhead of tracking the same discussion in two different places and to minimize the possibility of talking past each other.
+-   If reviewers missed the issue that motivated the PR and would like to discuss it further when they see the PR, the discussion should take place in the original *issue* and not in the *PR* to minimize cognitive overhead of tracking the same discussion in two different places and to minimize the possibility of talking past each other.

 -   The responsibility of resolving code review comments falls squarely on the reviewers.
 The contributors shouldn't themselves resolve the review comments, even if they are 100% confident that their latest commits address review comments.